Rmiq/interview-javascript/README.md

 ## Intro

-The src folder is your place to work, feel free to modify however you want.
-You can find attachments inside /tasks folder.
+The src folder is your place to work, feel free to modify it content however you want.
+You can find attachments to tasks inside /tasks folder.

 ## Tasks